 Note: The State Council Information Office incorrectly translates “网络强国战略” as “Internet Power Strategy” in its official English language translation

-Cyber Great Power transition, missed
+The Cyber Great Power Transition, Missed

-Origin and intent of China’s Cyber Great Power strategy
+Origin and Intent of China’s Cyber Great Power Strategy

 Two classified Party-state documents published in 2013 provide a rare opportunity to understand the origin and intent of China’s Cyber Great Power strategy authoritatively.
-These two documents, translated, archived, and described below, lay out the concept of Cyber Great Power for China’s senior leaders (civilian and military) for the first time.
-These documents were likely part of the package that hit Xi Jinping’s desk for decision in 2014.

 On June 4, 2013, the State Council Secretariat published a classified summary of an April 3, 2013 proposal on Cyber Great Power made by the brilliant Marxist theorist Zheng Bijian.
 Zheng and I sat in a graduate seminar together in the 1980s so I can say brilliant with some authority.
 Zheng argued to central authorities that China must build itself into a world class Cyber Great Power within 10 years.